jax-ml/jax/docs/faq.rst

 same device.
 It is an error to invoke an operation on arguments that are committed to more than one device.

+You can also use :func:`jax.device_put` without a ``device`` parameter, in which case the data is left as is if already on a device (whether committed or not), or a Python value that is not on any device is placed uncommitted on the default device.

 Jitted functions behave as any other primitive operation (will follow the data and will error if invoked on data committed on more than one device).